bancolombia/bin-stash/README.md

 Library for caching data:

-- In memory or with a distributed cache (redis) making a single tier cache.
+- In memory (using Caffeine) or with a distributed cache (Redis using Lettuce Reactive) making a single tier cache.
 - Or using both as a two tier stage cache.

 # Getting Started